AdaGold/weather-report/ada-project-docs/deploy.md

 Follow the steps below to deploy to GitHub Pages using `parcel-bundler`

-1. Create a new branch called `deployed-solution` and switch to it.
+1. Create a new branch called `deployed-version` and switch to it.
 1. Install `parcel-bundler`
     ```bash
     yarn add --dev parcel-bundler@1.12.5